 In recent years, researchers have determined that most cases of autism are not rooted in rare de novo mutations but in very old genes that are shared widely in the general population while being concentrated more in certain families than others.
 Whatever autism is, it is not a unique product of modern civilization.
 It is a strange gift from our deep past, passed down through millions of years of evolution.

+1. Infections and smoking.
 Some researchers also proposed that environmental factors can contribute indirectly to the development of AS.
 Viral or bacterial infection and smoking during pregnancy particularly increase the risk factor, although no concrete evidence supporting these views was found.

-3. Difficult Pregnancy or Birth.
+2. Difficult Pregnancy or Birth.
 In Lorna Wing’s (1981) original paper that first used the term Asperger’s syndrome, she noted that some of her cases had a history of pre-, peri-, and post-natal conditions that could have caused cerebral dysfunction.
 Her original observation has been confirmed by subsequent studies.
-Pregnancy complications have been identified in 31% of children with AS, and peri-natal or birth complications in about 60%.
+Pregnancy complications have been identified in 31% of children with AS, and perinatal or birth complications in about 60%.
 However, no single complication during pregnancy or birth has been consistently identified as being associated with the later development of AS.
 It is also not known if it was an already existing impairment of fetal development that subsequently affected obstetric events, with a difficult birth then increasing the degree of expression.

-4. Other pregnancy factors.
-There does seem to be a greater incidence of babies who are small for gestational age and marginally older mothers when the child was born.
+3. Other pregnancy factors.
+There does seem to be a greater incidence of babies who are small for gestational age and marginally older mothers when the child is born.
 More children with AS are born prematurely (36 weeks or less) or post-maturely (42 weeks or more).
 It is possible that factors that affect brain development during pregnancy and birth could affect the ‘social brain’ and contribute to the development of Asperger’s syndrome.

-6. Neurotransmitter levels.
+5. Neurotransmitter levels.
 An important causal factor behind the development of AS might be the altered level of neurotransmitters.
 In AS patients, higher levels of N-acetyl aspartate/Choline (precursor of acetylcholine) intake and increased dopamine levels were reported, suggesting an overall altered dopaminergic neurotransmitter composition in major areas of the brain.
 Intranasal injection of oxytocin, a neuropeptide, was shown to improve facial emotion recognition abilities in AS patients.